JohannesMP/com.johannesmp.blog/_posts/2017-02-14-Installing-Jekyll-For-Github-Pages-On-Windows-10.md

 When you run the executable it will simply ask you for a directory to extract to. **DO NOT EXCTRACT TO YOUR DOWNLOADS FOLDER**, which will dump dozens of files.
 Instead provide a path next to the ruby installation such as `C:\RubyDevKit`.

-You need to first initialize and then bind the devkit to your Ruby instllation.
+You need to first initialize and then bind the devkit to your Ruby installation.
 Open a command prompt and navigate to the newly extracted folder:

 ```
 cd C:\RubyDevKit